What Were the Effects of Colonialism?

 Conflict with the British

-• France left notable cultural and political influence in South India.
+- France left a notable cultural and political Influence on South India.

 5. Britain: Major Colonial Power